-Streaming from Apache Kafka to Aerospike Database Enterprise Edition relies on Aerospike's Kafka inbound connector, which is implemented as a "sink" connector in the open-source Kafka Connect framework.
+Streaming from Apache Kafka to Aerospike Database Enterprise Edition relies on Aerospike's Kafka sink connector.
 This inbound connector allows you to stream messages from Kafka, translates each message to an Aerospike record, and performs the corresponding insert, update, or delete for that record in Aerospike.

 An instance of a connector can persist data only to a single Aerospike cluster.
 Aerospike acknowledges records that have been written successfully.

 There might be instances where records are re-ordered on the network or across Kafka workers.
 In such cases, an older version of a record might overwrite a newer version of the record in Aerospike.